diveshuttam/dshell/readme.md

 # assumptions
 input is valid and well spaced, according to the one given in the question
 examples of valid and tested inputs
-arbitrary inputs may raise errors
+arbitrary inputs may raise errors like mixing piping and io redirections arbitraily

+in interpreting commands pipes have least pre
 - `ls`
 - `ls -l`
 - `ls | wc | wc | wc`